What is the difference between 2D, 3D, 4D, HD, and 5D Imaging?

 We can perform ultrasounds at any time during your pregnancy.
 However, the best time for 3D/4D images is between 28-32 weeks.
 After 32 weeks we can still get good pictures but the baby starts to get crowded.
-There is a link at the bottom of this page to help you determine which week to schedule based upon your due date.
+Check out our calendar to help you determine which week to schedule based upon your due date.

 All our imaging techs have been specially trained to do prenatal ultrasound imaging.
 We use state-of-the-art ultrasound equipment specifically calibrated for O/B and fetal imaging.

 Yes, and gender determination is included in all our packages.
-We can check gender when you are 14 weeks pregnant.
+We can determine gender starting at 14 weeks.

 As many as you want!
 Our rooms are large enough to accommodate family members and friends.
-Bring everyone and anyone you want!
+The more the merrier.